QubesOS/qubes-doc/managing-os/templates/fedora-minimal.md

 [user@F21-Minimal ~]$ sudo dnf install pciutils vim-minimal less tcpdump telnet psmisc nmap nmap-ncat gnome-keyring
 ~~~

 If your network device needs some firmware then you should also install the corresponding packages as well.
-The `lspci` and `yum search firmware` command will help to choose the right one :)
+The `lspci` and `dnf search firmware` command will help to choose the right one :)

 ### as a ProxyVM